OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 sessions ready in memory.

 A TCP-session starts with the three-way-handshake.
-After that, data can be send en received.
+After that, data can be sent and received.
 A session can last a long time.
 It can happen that Suricata will be started after a few TCP sessions have already been started.
 This way, Suricata misses the original setup of those sessions.
 This setup always includes a lot of information.
 If you want